Vaccination-v2-(4)-1

 What naturally kills fibroids?
 Natural remedies to maintain a healthy weight and a balanced diet can also help manage symptoms of fibroids.
 Some research suggests that green tea may help reduce the size and number of fibroids, but more research is needed to confirm these findings.

-Q&A for uterine fibroids
+Q&A for Uterine Fibroids

 • Q: What are uterine fibroids?